dy/sprae/readme.md

 `new Function` executes directive expressions as JavaScript.
 Use the default build only with trusted markup; under strict CSP, use the [CSP build](https://sprae.js.org/csp).

 **Components?**<br>
-Use [define-element](https://github.com/dy/define-element) for declarative web components, or any custom-element library.
+Reusable state is a plain function: `<div :scope="dropdown()">`, no registry.
 For simpler cases, [manage duplication](https://tailwindcss.com/docs/styling-with-utility-classes#managing-duplication) with templates or includes.
+Otherwise use custom elements, via [define-element](https://github.com/dy/define-element) or any CE library: sprae sets their props and stops at their boundary.
+Coming from `Alpine.data()`?
+See the [migration guide](https://sprae.js.org/alpine#alpinedata).

 **TypeScript?**<br>
 Full types included.